 Social security agreements

 You may have a right to social security when moving to or from Finland on the basis of a social security agreement.
-Finland has such agreements with the other Nordic countries and with the United States, Canada, Australia, Chile and Israel.
+Finland has such agreements with the other Nordic countries and with the United States, Canada, Australia, Chile, Israel and India (comes into effect on 1 August 2014).
 With Australia, Finland has also an agreement covering medical treatment during a temporary stay in the other signatory country.
 Further, Finland has made a separate arrangement concerning social security with the Province of Quebec.

 The agreements typically cover employees and the members of their families.
 The provisions of the agreements are applied exclusively to the persons and fields of social security expressly covered by them.
 If no social security agreement contains provisions regarding your social security coverage, the Finnish national legislation will be applied, including its provisions concerning the temporary or permanent nature of a change of residence to Finland.
 For more details, see Other countries.